 There are many different approaches to research.
 The list provided here is not exhaustive by any means; rather, this is a brief list of the most common approaches you may identify as you review the literature related to your interest.

 Experimental research is typically performed in a controlled environment so that the researcher can manipulate an independent variable and measure the outcome (dependent variable) between a group of subjects who received the manipulated variable (intervention) and a group of subjects who did not receive the intervention.
 This type of design typically adheres to the scientific method in order to test a hypothesis.
-A is a proposed explanation for a phenomenon and serves as the starting point for the investigation.
+A hypothesis is a proposed explanation for a phenomenon and serves as the starting point for the investigation.
 You may see a hypothesis indicated as (HO), also called the null hypothesis.
 This is to differentiate it from an alternative hypothesis (H1 or HA), which is any hypothesis other than the null.

 There are two types of hypotheses, the null (HO) and an alternative (H1 or HA)